Vertigo (film): Alternative ending

 A coda to the film was shot that showed Midge at her apartment, listening to a radio report (voiced by San Francisco TV reporter Dave McElhatton) describing the pursuit of Gavin Elster across Europe.
 Midge switches the radio off when Scottie enters the room, and they then share a drink and look out of the window in silence.
 Contrary to reports that this scene was filmed to meet foreign censorship needs, this tag ending had originally been demanded by Geoffrey Shurlock of the U.S. Production Code Administration, who had noted: "It will, of course, be most important that the indication that Elster will be brought back for trial is sufficiently emphasized."

 Hitchcock ultimately succeeded in fending off most of Shurlock's demands, including toning down erotic allusions, and had the alternative ending dropped.
 The footage was discovered in Los Angeles in May 1993, and was added as an alternative ending on LaserDisc, DVD, and Blu-ray releases of the film.

 Music

 The film's score was written by regular Hitchcock collaborator Bernard Herrmann.
-It was conducted by Muir Mathieson and recorded in Europe because of a musicians' strike in the United States.
+It was conducted by Muir Mathieson and recorded in London and Vienna because of a musicians' strike in the United States.
+The score extensively references Richard Wagner's opera Tristan und Isolde; according to critic Alex Ross, this "is a matter of deliberation and subtlety.
+The main melodic contour is [Herrmann's] own; the harmony is still his idiosyncratic construction.
+He is jogging the memory of those who know 'Tristan' and the subconscious of those who don't.
+His veiled citations indicate in their own way the unstoppable recurrence of the past...the score is not an illustration of the film but a metaphor for it."

 In a 2004 special issue of the British Film Institute's magazine Sight and Sound, director Martin Scorsese described the qualities of Herrmann's score:

 Hitchcock's film is about obsession, which means that it's about circling back to the same moment, again and again...
 And the music is also built around spirals and circles, fulfillment and despair.
 Herrmann really understood what Hitchcock was going for — he wanted to penetrate to the heart of obsession.